 The Need for Customer Data Platforms

 2020 and the global pandemic forced companies to think different and rapidly embrace digital.
 Microsoft CEO Satya Nadella summed it up perfectly with his quote “we’ve seen 2 years of digital transformation in 2 months”.

 But in trying to adapt to the changing customer behaviours and expectations, organisations found their existing marketing technology infrastructure had key issues.
 They realised that they have no single view of the customer, their customer journeys are actually very disjointed, and they have lots of customer data in siloes making personalisation and reporting very difficult.

-Whilst many Marketing departments were using Marketing Automation and CRM to deliver successful marketing programs in the past, those that are looking to create seamless customer experiences that the changing buyer landscape is demanding, a technology that can address the previously mentioned issues is required.
+Whilst many Marketing departments were using Marketing Automation and CRM to deliver successful marketing programs in the past, those that are looking to create seamless customer experiences that the changing buyer landscape is demanding, require a technology that can address the previously mentioned issues.
 Although they’re not new, Customer Data Platforms are becoming increasingly popular to solve these challenges among both B2B and B2C enterprises.

 So, what is a Customer Data Platform (CDP)?

 Customer Data Platforms brings together all of your customer data from a variety of systems, from CRM, Marketing Automation, ERP etc. to provide a single view of the customer.
 Whilst this buzzword has been talked about a lot in recent years and often seen as nothing more than a pipedream without bending Marketing Automation and CRM so out of shape to achieve it - the development and progression of CDPs means it’s now genuinely achievable for all marketers.

 However, CDPs go beyond just a data ‘warehouse’ or data ‘lake’ – yes they collect data in much the same way – however, they have the ability to activate the customer data – i.e. push the data to other tools that do the delivery of marketing messages – email, social, SMS, paid media etc.